tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

  }
  ```

+ * Now that we can withdraw, let's add the ability to deposit.

  * Remember, all smart contracts on Ethereum have their own address when deployed, and can store and send ether like a wallet.
 It is up to us to create functions that manage this ether properly, as we did with the withdraw function.

  * When we create a deposit function and set it to `payable`, we are telling the contract to accept the ether that is sent to this function.